ChipoMC/Cyclistic_BikeShare_Chipo/README.md

 # Chipo Moyo Data Analysis Portfolio
-Hello, I'm Chipo, an Electrical and Electronics Engineering graduate with a strong analytical background.
+Hi, I'm Chipo!
+An Electrical and Electronics Engineering graduate with a strong analytical background.
 My engineering education has provided me with a solid foundation in analysis, problem-solving, and project management.
 I am enthusiastic about applying my technical and analytical skills to the field of data analysis as an entry-level data specialist.

 In pursuit of my passion for data analysis, I completed the Google Data Analytics Professional Certificate on Coursera, providing me with a great introduction to the world of data.
 Since then, I have continuously honed my skills and knowledge through hands-on projects and by obtaining additional certifications.